 Ingredients

-- 2 cups organic chicken broth or vegetable broth
+- 2 cups vegetable broth chicken broth if not vegan/veg

 - 1 cup unsweetened almond milk or milk of choice